-The Madison Metropolitan Sewerage District is asking for your help in reducing the amount of chloride
+The Madison Metropolitan Sew District is asking for your help in reducing the amount of chloride released to the environment.

 Chloride ions do not break down in the wastewater treatment process, but rather pass through the treatment plant to the environment.
 High concentrations of chloride can be harmful to the plants and animals that live in streams and rivers.